TalibY22/Bitcoin_wallet_tracker/readme.md

 - Detects suspicious patterns such as:
   - Unusual transaction volumes.
   - Frequent transactions within short time windows.
-- Fetch real-time price data from APIs (fallback to local database if API is rate-limited).
+- Fetch real-time price data from APIs (fallback to local database if API is rate is reached).
 - Generates detailed analysis and reports for security purposes.

 ## Prerequisites